Dorothy Kamanga: Life

 Kamanga was born in 1970.
-She entered private practice after she graduated in law from the University of Malawi in 1995 and two years later took a masters degree in the USA at Rutgers University in Women Studies.
+She entered private practice after she graduated in law from the University of Malawi in 1995 and two years later took a master's degree in the US at Rutgers University in Women Studies.

 She obtained her masters (LLM) degree from Cape Town University.
 She was appointed as Registrar in 2008 and she served until 2012.
 She became a High Court Judge in 2013.
 She was appointed with three other judges by President Joyce Banda.

 Kamanga was involved in a case about prostitution in Malawi.
 Eleven sex workers were arrested in 2009 in the southern city of Mwanza.
 They were taken to a hospital and forcibly given HIV tests.
 The positive results of the tests were later read out in open court.
 The sex workers later sued the Malawi government for "damages as compensation for violation of their constitutional rights and trauma suffered as a result of actions of the police and a hospital”.
 Kamanga ruled that the sex workers should be compensated, and that the actions of the police and health workers were "irrational, unjust, unfair and unreasonable."

 Kamanga became a Malawian supreme court judge in 2022.
 She was one of four new judges appointed by President Chakwera who reassured them of their independence.